Copyright 2006 The Durham Herald Co.

 The Herald-Sun (Durham, NC)

-The writer is associate professor of cultural anthropology and chairman of the Arts and Sciences Council at Duke University.
+Lee D. Baker is associate professor of Cultural anthropology and African American Studies at Duke University.

 LOAD-DATE: June 21, 2006